 You may be able to find independent bird rescues.
 These organizations do exist, but they are rare.

 If you manage to find an adoptable Lorikeet near you, expect to save a bit of money.
-Most are only $25 or so.
+From these places, expect the lorikeet price to be only $25 or so.

 The primary objective of most rescues is to find new homes for the birds ASAP – not make money doing it.